 1. How do I apply to get into the program?

-Students desiring admission to the graduate programs in the Department of Educational Leadership and must apply for admission to the Graduate School; however, does not constitute admission to a master’s degree program in the Department of Educational Leadership and Counseling.
+Students desiring admission to the graduate programs in the Department of Educational Leadership and must apply for admission to the Office of Graduate Studies; however, does not constitute admission to a master’s degree program in the Department of Educational Leadership and Counseling.

 In determining an applicant’s eligibility for admission to the Department of Educational Leadership and Counseling, the following are essential: